kooroshvaziri/Advent-of-Code-2024/README.md

 # Advent of Code 2024

-Here, ypu will find my solutions to the daily puzzles from [AoC 10-Year Anniversary](https://adventofcode.com/2024).
+Here, you will find my solutions to the daily puzzles from the [AoC 10-Year Anniversary](https://adventofcode.com/2024).

 ## Source Codes